center-key/rev-web-assets/README.md

       "revision": "rev-web-assets build/dev/web-app build/prod/web-app"
    },
 ```
-Try out the first script with the command: `npm run revision`

 ### 2. Global
 You can install **rev-web-assets** globally and then run it anywhere directly from the terminal.